lasso-js/lasso/README.md

 console.log('Unique elements in array: ', uniq(arr).join(', '));
 ```

-Create a StyleSheet for our page:
+Create a StyleSheet for the page:

 __style.css__